causal3900/causal3900.github.io/docs/discussion04.md

 To divide into groups please:

-1. Choose a topic of interest and fill out the Poll Everywhere
+1. Choose a topic of interest and fill out the first Google Form
 2. Find 3-5 students intersetd in same topic
-3. Fill out the Google Form with names and NetIDs of group members
+3. Fill out the second Google Form with names and NetIDs of group members